Service

 Lenders assess your car’s value during the refinancing process, and severe damage or a total loss may complicate the process.
 Be sure to resolve any active claims before refinancing.

-What happens to GAP waiver (insurance) when you refinance a vehicle?
+What happens to GAP when you refinance a vehicle?

 When you refinance, your existing GAP coverage may be canceled or modified depending on the new loan terms.